The Ultimate Guide to Medical Communications

 Design & Development

+Most agencies require writers to hold an MD or PhD in life sciences or another medical subject, while a BSc is typically the minimum requirement for account managers.
 While not impossible to get a writing job without a PhD, doing some work experience in either publishing or pharmaceuticals will put you in a stronger position, especially if you’re competing with candidates who have doctorates or medical publications to their name.

 Joining an agency at entry level can also be a good way of moving into one’s chosen specialism.

 “Be open to wide-ranging jobs as a means to get into good companies.
 When you’re in a good agency, it is easier to pivot roles than it is to start afresh.
 For example, if you want to be a writer, the best way to start is often working as an account executive.”

 On a basic level, it does help if you enjoy writing and are able to listen closely to a client or medical expert in order to successfully communicate their opinion clearly and concisely.
 Excellent research skills and attention to detail are also important, likewise a solid understanding of medical statistics.